abschneider/phylogeography-density-plots/README.md

 Input:

-logfile <- BEAST phylogeography logfile
+logfile <- BEAST phylogeography logfile;

-burninpercentage <- number from 0-100
+burninpercentage <- number from 0-100;

-locations <- list of locations
+locations <- list of locations;

-traitname <- trait from phylogeography
+traitname <- trait from phylogeography.

 Output:

-transitions and BFs in CSV format
+Transitions and BFs in CSV format.

 `filterrates(BFlist,rates,BFthreshold)`

 Input:

-BFlist <- output from calculateBF
+BFlist <- output from calculateBF;

-rates <- output from rateextract
+rates <- output from rateextract;

-BFthreshold <- numeric value
+BFthreshold <- numeric value for Bayes Factor threshold.

 Output:

-product of rates and indicators filtered by BF threshold in CSV format
+Product of rates and indicators filtered by BF threshold in CSV format.

 `plotmigrationevents(plotList,colorscheme)`

 Input:

-plotList <- output from filterrates
+plotList <- output from filterrates;

-colorscheme <- one of the colorschemes from RColorBrewer
+colorscheme <- one of the colorschemes from RColorBrewer.

+Output:

+Density plots in PDF format.

 ### Color schemes from R Color Brewer:
 Sequential palettes (first list of colors), which are suited to ordered data that progress from low to high (gradient).
 The palettes names are : Blues, BuGn, BuPu, GnBu, Greens, Greys, Oranges, OrRd, PuBu, PuBuGn, PuRd, Purples, RdPu, Reds, YlGn, YlGnBu YlOrBr, YlOrRd.